 The director/employee tax planning approach around income levels applies equally to people who are self-employed.

-You might be able to affect the timing of your taxable profits to avoid paying tax at 45% (or 46% in Scotland this year and 47% next year), but this will depend on your accounting date.
+If you are self-employed, you might be able to affect the timing of your taxable profits to avoid paying tax at 45% (47% in Scotland), but this will depend on your accounting date.

 Complicating matters in 2023/24 is the transition to taxation of business profits actually arising in the tax year.
-This will impact those not currently on a 5 April/31 March year end.
-For 2023/24, taxable profits will be based on the 12 months from the end of the 2022/23 basis period, plus a transition component running from the end of this 12 month period to 5 April 2024.
-Any overlap profits you might have will be relieved in full in 2023/24.
+This has impacted those not currently on a 5 April/31 March year end.
+For 2023/24, taxable profits are based on the 12 months from the end of the 2022/23 basis period, plus a transition component running from the end of this 12-month period to 5 April 2024.
+For 2024/25, taxable profits will be those arising in the tax year itself.

-Additional profits arising from the transition will be spread over a five-year period, but businesses will be able to opt out of spreading.
-Any decision on spreading profits should take into account the reduction in the additional rate threshold and the fact that the personal allowance and higher rate thresholds are frozen.
+Any additional profits arising from the transition are spread over a five-year period, but businesses can opt out of spreading.
+Any decision on spreading profits should take into account that the personal allowance and higher rate thresholds are frozen, and also that the class 4 NIC main rate is 1% lower from 2024/25 onwards.